aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/caughtby.png" /></p>

 * You can change the colors to represent the different enemies.
 Remember that numbers 1-3 correspond to ghosts while 4-6 correspond to Gargoyles.
 In this picture, blue is gargoyles while purple is ghosts.
 This graph shows the number of players caught by each individual enemy.
 We can see that players die by ghost #2 the most.
-This can indicate that either the other enemies are catching the player enough and the game is too easy, or on the opposite end of the spectrum that players are having a hard time getting past ghost #2 and barely winning the game.
+This can indicate that either the other enemies are not catching the player enough and the game is too easy, or on the opposite end of the spectrum that players are having a hard time getting past ghost #2 and barely winning the game.

 15. Next, let's create a heat map thats where players are dying the most.
 Select the **+ ADD** button on the top left to add a new visualization.